-- · Taking control over what you can control
+- Take charge of things you can control

-- Easing the burden of decision-making
+- Ease the burden of decision-making

-- Having things done your way
+- Have things done your way

 Talk with your loved one about how adding caregiving may change your relationship.

 What can I do to keep good boundaries?

 Be assertive in your interactions with others.
 This doesn't mean you always get what you want, but it does mean that you get to express your needs and wants.